RD-Tarun/RD-Tarun/README.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/rd-tarun/).

 Hope you have a great day!

+P.S: For any APTs watching this, send malware pls